 a.
 Service providers and contractors

-We may disclose personal information to vendors and service providers that perform services on our behalf, such as hosting, infrastructure, analytics, customer support, communications, email delivery, document storage, security, and payment processing.
+We may disclose personal information to vendors, contractors, and service providers that perform services on our behalf, such as hosting, infrastructure, analytics, customer support, communications, email delivery, document storage, security, debugging, fraud prevention, and payment processing.

-If your account is part of an organization, project, or managed workspace, authorized administrators, project participants, homeowners, contractors, or other users may be able to access information associated with that workspace according to the applicable permissions and workflows.
+If your account is part of an organization, project, or managed workspace, authorized administrators, project participants, homeowners, contractors, subcontractors, customers, vendors, or other users may be able to access information associated with that account, workspace, project, or workflow according to the applicable permissions and product functionality.

 c.
 At your direction

-We may disclose information when you instruct us to do so, use integrations, invite users, share documents, or otherwise direct the Services to transmit information.
+We may disclose information when you instruct us to do so, use integrations, invite users, share documents, send communications, generate documents, export files, or otherwise direct the Services to transmit information.

 We may disclose information if we believe doing so is necessary or appropriate to:

-- comply with applicable law, legal process, or governmental request;
+- comply with applicable law, legal process, subpoena, court order, or governmental request;

 - enforce our agreements;

-- detect, prevent, or respond to fraud, abuse, or security incidents; or
+- detect, prevent, or respond to fraud, abuse, spam, misuse, or security incidents; or

 - protect the rights, property, safety, and security of GridHome Group, users, or others.